Read the president's proclamation.

 [i] DWI-Driving While Intoxicated

-In 2006, the AOC under the direction of the Collaborative Justice Courts Advisory Committee to the Judicial Council secured grant funding to start 5 new DUI courts applying the collaborative justice drug court model.
+In 2006, the Judicial Council's Collaborative Justice Courts Advisory Committee secured grant funding to start 5 new DUI courts applying the collaborative justice drug court model.
 Prior to this effort California courts have pursued such funding individually.
-The 5 new court programs were funded for 2 years allowing for startup and operation.
+The 5 new court programs were funded for 2 years allowing for start-up and operation.
 Jurisdictions chosen represented large and small county settings with both municipal and rural communities.
 The project was successfully completed December, 2009.
 Most of the 5 courts continued either by securing other funding, scaling down the program, or both.

 For additional information contact email@example.com

 To locate a Drug or DUI court in California, email: firstname.lastname@example.org